sanfrancesco/prerendercloud-nodejs/README.md

 Whitelist query string parameters on each request.

-The use case for this option is to achieve higher cache hit rate (so if a user/bots are hitting `docs?source=other` or `/docs` or `docs?source=another&foo=bar`, they'll all be cached on prerender.cloud servers as the same entity).
+The use case for this option is to achieve higher cache hit rate (so if a user/bots are hitting `docs?source=other` or `/docs` or `docs?source=another&foo=bar`, they'll all be cached on Headless-Render-API.com servers as the same entity).

 * `null` (the default), preserve all query params
 * `[]` empty whitelist means drop all query params